logan169/logan169.github.io/_posts/2025-01-17-simplifying-houdini-custom-ui-creation.md

   </div>
 </div>

-Notice the "Package parms" folder in the top right UI, compared to the previous screenshot provided at the package level by the "Hou Pandas" package.
+Notice the new "Package parms" folder in the top right UI, compared to the previous screenshot provided at the package level by the "Hou Pandas" package.
 This update allows me to specify if a node accepts dataframe inputs and which variable name should be assigned to them.
 Additionally, I can apply the same functionality at the export level to turn any variable containing a dataframe into a PDG attribute.
 For optimization purposes, this package also supports the functionality of loading or saving a dataframe from/to an Excel file.

 <div class="grid">